Chart Color Schemes

 Panania (South) - Picnic Point's population is slightly older than the national pattern

-The median age in Panania (South) - Picnic Point is 39 years, which is higher than Greater Sydney's average of 37 years and close to the national average of 38 years.
-Locally, the 55-64 age cohort is notably over-represented at 11.9%, while the 25-34 age group is under-represented at 10.1%.
-Post-Census data from 2021 shows that the 15-24 age group has grown from 12.4% to 13.9% of the population, while the 25-34 cohort has declined from 11.0% to 10.1%.
-Population forecasts for 2041 indicate substantial demographic changes in Panania (South) - Picnic Point, with the 75-84 age group expected to grow by 55%, reaching 1,466 people from 945.
-Residents aged 65 and older will represent 64% of this growth.
-Conversely, the 0-4 and 35-44 age cohorts are anticipated to experience population declines.
+The median age in Panania (South) - Picnic Point is 39 years, slightly higher than Greater Sydney's average of 37 years and close to the national average of 38 years.
+The 55-64 age group is notably over-represented at 11.9% locally compared to the Greater Sydney average, while the 25-34 year-olds are under-represented at 10.1%.
+According to post-2021 Census data, the 15-24 age group has grown from 12.4% to 13.9%, while the 25-34 cohort has declined from 11.0% to 10.1%.
+By 2041, population forecasts indicate significant demographic changes for Panania (South) - Picnic Point.
+The 75-84 age group is expected to grow by 55%, reaching 1,466 people from 945.
+Residents aged 65 and older will represent 64% of the anticipated growth.
+Conversely, the 0-4 and 35-44 age groups are expected to experience population declines.